 Financial management and reporting is undertaken through the Integra finance system which includes general ledger, accounts payable, accounts receivable and banking services.
 The Council has well established and effective budget monitoring procedures with budgets devolved down to budget holder level.
 Exception reporting ensures that all significant budget variances are highlighted and dealt with on a monthly basis.
-In addition to this, member briefing reports are produced for each service committee every month which summarise the spend to budget position across each service function.
+In addition to this member briefing reports are produced for each service committee every month which summarise the spend to budget position across each service function.
 These briefing reports have rolling action plans attached, with accountable officers clearly assigned to each significant variance.
+Budget monitoring reports are also presented to Service Committees on a regular basis.